CarlsonNgwasiri/Water-Dogs-Twitter-Analysis/README.md

   - The WeRateDogs Twitter archive
   - The tweet image predictions
   - Additional data from the Twitter API
-2. Assessing Data
+2. Assessing of Data
-3. Cleaning Data
+3. Cleaning of Data

 ## 1. Data Gathering